SAP-samples/cloud-cap-samples-java/README.md

 <!-- omit in toc -->
 # Welcome to CAP Samples for Java

 Welcome to the bookshop-java project.
-It demonstrates how to build simple applications on the Java SDK for the [SAP Cloud Application Programming Model](https://cap.cloud.sap) (CAP).
-The applications in this project enable browsing books, managing books and managing orders.
+It demonstrates how to build business applications using the [CAP Java SDK](https://cap.cloud.sap) providing a book shop web application as an example.
+The application in this project enables browsing books, managing books and managing orders.

 ![Application Overview via Fiori Launchpad](assets/readmeImages/FioriHome.jpg)